dutchLuck/ping3/README.md

             if "timew" as above, but treat tsr and tst timestamps as little endian.
-            (i.e. Windows default response, if the ICMP Time Stamp request is allowed through the Windows firewall. ) -q  forces quiet (minimum) output and overrides -v -R  specifies header option Record Route (N.B. -T overrides -R when both are specified) -sXX  specifies ICMP Echo data section size (N.B.
+            (i.e. Windows default response, if the ICMP Time Stamp request is allowed through the Windows firewall. ) -p ABC  specifies a pattern for the data payload included with the ping. where ABC is a sting of characters, specifying up to 16 bytes in hexadecimal.
+        -q  forces quiet (minimum) output and overrides -v -R  specifies header option Record Route (N.B. -T overrides -R when both are specified) -sXX  specifies ICMP Echo data section size (N.B.
 16 <= XX <= 1472 works best on macOS)